 Best for films

 NOW TV’s film pass is essentially Sky Cinema (formerly Sky Movies).
 It has the largest number of recent releases, and plenty of classics.
-They’ve often also got all the Disney pics, Harry Potter films, and Star Wars movies (useful if you want a catch up before or after The Last Jedi).
 The problem is you need a separate subscription from the Entertainment pack so it could get expensive if you want both.

 Scores out of 10 for film choice

 - Amazon Prime – 7/10